h12w/gspec/DESIGN.md

 * setup run once before all tests
 * teardown run once after all tests

-Besides tests themselves, there must be some mechanism to gather all the tests together and run them (test runner).
+Besides tests themselves, there must be some mechanism to gather all the test cases together and run them (test runner).

 "go test" meed the requirement above by providing a way to define a test (test functions with specific signature) and a mechanism to gather tests (specific